andrewrk/zig-general-purpose-allocator/README.md

 The memory for the allocator goes on its own page, with no write permissions.
 On call to alloc and free, the allocator uses mprotect to make its own state writable, and then removes write permissions before returning.

-There are comptime configuration parameters.
-One of them is whether or not the allocator should be thread-safe.
-If thread-safety is disabled, then the debug allocator will detect invalid thread usage with it.
+However bucket metadata is not protected in this way yet.

+Buckets have prev and next pointers.
+When there is only one bucket for a given size class, both prev and next point to itself.
+When all slots of a bucket are used, a new bucket is allocated, and enters the doubly linked list.
+The main allocator state tracks the "current" bucket for each size class.

 ## Roadmap

+* Scan all buckets when detecting leaks.
 * Make it support allocations larger than what fits in the small allocation buckets
 * Handle the case when realloc sized down and free would find another bucket.
 * Make allocations favor iterating forward over slots.
 Favor using new slots in the same memory page over reusing freed slots.
-* Give memory back to the OS as often as possible.
-If a page can be unmapped then it should be unmapped.
+* On invalid free, print nearest allocation/deallocation stack trace
+* Do the memory protection for bucket metadata too
 * Catch the error when wrong n or wrong alignment is given to free or realloc/shrink.
 * Ability to print stats
   * Requested Bytes Allocated (total of n for every alloc minus n for every free)